mp49/lakeshore/README.md

 1-2:
 Add support for put_callback on the temperature setpoint.
 A temperature window is used, and a timer.
 The temperature must be within the window, and the timer must have expired, before the callback is done.
 The database automatically detects if the input changes for a particular channel.
 Also add associated GUI support to the OPI files.

+1-3:
+* Removed timer logic for callback.
+It was complicated and there may be a race condition.
+Now the callback just uses the tolerance window.
+* Use SETP_S and not SETP for the tolerance check.
+* Archive a lot of additional parameters.
+* Add lakeshore_link_output.template to use when linking together two outputs in a master/slave relationship, with a temperature dependent offset table.
+* Read sensor status, type, curve setting and alarm conditions.
+* Read heater status for output 1 and 2.
+Cache the value and use in high level alarm logic.
+* Provide an alarm summary record for the input parameters (software limits, alarm status and input sensor status).
+* Add records to control polling for each input, for the input specific data.
+This allows easy disable of a channel.
+* Add OPI support for all the above.

 ### Building lakeshore